Understanding SEM

 3 Keyword Matching Types

 There are 3 types of keyword matching, which are Broad Match, Phrase Match, and Exact Match.
 Each match type has its advantages and disadvantages.
-You can read our article “Keyword Matching Type With Its Respective Pros & Cons” to learn more about the basic knowledge, usage, merits and demerits of keyword matching before continuing reading the following article!
+You can read our article “Keyword Matching Type With Its Respective Pros & Cons” to learn more about the basic knowledge, usage, merits and demerits of keyword matching before continuing to read the following article!

 How to calculate your advertising budget?